 WADA's Health, Medical and Research Committee (HMRC), which is one of the Agency's Standing Committees, monitors scientific developments in sport with the aim of safeguarding doping-free sport practice.
 With this aim, it oversees the following WADA Expert Advisory Groups: Prohibited List, Therapeutic Use Exemption (TUE), Laboratory and Gene and Cell Doping.
-The HMRC Committee is also involved in the selection of WADA-funded Scientific Research Grant Projects.
+The HMRC Committee is also responsible for the selection of WADA-funded Scientific Research Grant Projects.

-Since 2001, WADA has committed USD 88 million to helping researchers around the world develop breakthroughs in anti-doping science.
-The Agency's scientific research grants are critical because they increase the volume of research dedicated to developing new and improved detection methods for performance-enhancing substances and methods as well as attract high level researchers to this cause.
+Since 2001, WADA has committed more than USD 90 million to helping researchers around the world develop breakthroughs in anti-doping science.
+The Agency's scientific research grants are critical because they facilitate research dedicated to developing new and improved detection methods for prohibited performance-enhancing substances and methods as well as attract high level researchers to this cause.